PriorGuide: Test-Time Prior Adaptation for Simulation-Based Inference: Background

 \subsection{Diffusion-based amortized SBI}

 Modern amortized SBI methods leverage highly expressive generative models for multiple inference tasks.
-For example, Simformer \citep{gloeckler2024all} trains a diffusion model on samples from the joint distribution $p(\vtheta, \vx) = \pt(\vtheta) \, p(\x \mid \vtheta)$.
+Early applications of diffusion models to SBI include \cite{geffner2023compositional}, who demonstrated that learning conditional score functions via denoising score matching offers superior stability and sample quality compared to traditional flow-based baselines.
+Furthermore, Simformer \citep{gloeckler2024all} trains a diffusion model on samples from the joint distribution $p(\vtheta, \vx) = \pt(\vtheta) \, p(\x \mid \vtheta)$.
 Simformer employs a transformer architecture to model the score function $s_\phi(\vxi_t, t, \text{mask})$ of the noised joint variable $\vxi_t = (\vtheta_t, \vx_t)$ at diffusion time $t$.
 The mask specifies which components of $\vxi$ are conditioned upon and which are to be generated.
 By setting the mask appropriately (\eg, conditioning on $\vx$ to generate $\vtheta$), Simformer can sample from various conditionals, including the posterior $p(\vtheta \mid \vx)$ and posterior predictive $p(\vx^\star \mid \vx)$.
 Crucially, these learned conditionals are implicitly tied to the training prior $\pt(\vtheta)$ used to generate the training data---applying a different prior $q(\vtheta)$ would require retraining the diffusion model with the new prior.